Skip to content

 Timing keeps stress low.
 Here's a practical timeline so colors and custom items arrive in time.

-- 2–4 weeks before: Pack, label, and cross-check with your wedding timeline.
-Double-check seating chart colors and décor layouts.
+6. 2 to 4 weeks before: Pack, label, and cross-check with your wedding timeline.
+Double-check seating chart colors and decor layouts.

 Custom items often require several rounds of proofing.
 Start earlier if you want illustrations, like a pet portrait, integrated into the design.